Interpol Orange Notice

 About Interpol’s Orange Notices

 An Interpol Orange Notice is issued to alert member countries about potential risks associated with individuals, objects, or events that could threaten public safety, security, or health.
-The primary goal is to provide information that enables governments to take preventive or protective measures and to encourage international cooperation.
+The primary goal is to provide information that enables law enforcement agencies worldwide to take preventive or protective measures and to encourage international cooperation.

 Types of threats covered by orange alerts